 During the wintertime, there can be significant snowfall in the area, so we recommend you call ahead to the park office before you begin your journey to make sure that the roads will be open.

 Campsites in Ponderosa State Park

-For fire-making and places to sit and eat, you’ll have access to fire pits and picnic tables around.
-Each site is different though, so be sure to check the vehicle length requirements online when you go to make your reservation.
-Like all the campgrounds at Ponderosa State Park, Peninsula Campground closes in the fall and winter for the freezing cold weather.
+In the central unit of the park, you’ll find the Peninsula Campground.
+Here, they have 113 total campsites to choose from, and 23 of these are companion campsites.
+You’ll be able to find 30-amp electric hookups and water available at the sites, and you’ll have access to a dump station.
+There are also three different bathhouses at this campground, all with hot showers and flush toilets.
+For fire-making and places to sit and eat, you’ll have access to fire pits with picnic tables nearby.
+Each site is different, though, so be sure to check the vehicle length requirements online when you go to make your reservation.
+Like all the campgrounds at Ponderosa State Park, Peninsula Campground closes in the fall and winter for the cold weather.
 This can be a great campground to stay at in the summer and warmer months though, especially considering its convenient location of being in the center of the park.

 Northwest Passage Campground

 The only strictly first-come, first-served camping available inside Ponderosa State Park is Northwest Passage Campground.
 However, these campsites are not RV friendly, so this may not be the best place to visit if you’ve brought your RV along with you.
 The camping here is a bit more primitive, with only vault toilets being available.
 This campground does have water onsite, though, and you can find a fire ring and picnic tables at each of the tent sites.